 Who’ll hoist the flag of stars.

 Or course Ned Kelly was hung at Old Melbourne Jail on 11 November 1880.
-Saying that had ‘iron mail’ is a poet license stretch as his armour was plate metal, most likely ‘bush forged’ from stolen plough mould boards.
+Saying that he had ‘iron mail’ is a poetic license stretch as his armour was plate metal, most likely ‘bush forged’ from stolen plough mould boards.